rrthomas/nancy/README.md

     nancy [OPTION...]
 TEMPLATE PATH

-where `TEMPLATE` is name of the template file, and `PATH` is the path of the file or directory to build.
+where `TEMPLATE` is name of the template file, and `PATH` is the path of the file or directory to build (this must exist).
 There is nothing special about the template file, it is just the source file with which Nancy starts.

 The following command-line `OPTION`s may be given: